WebFiori/docs/background-tasks.md

 * [`CronJob`](https://webfiori.com/docs/webfiori/framework/cron/CronJob)
 * [`Cron`](https://webfiori.com/docs/webfiori/framework/cron/Cron)

-There are other classes that makes the system for scheduling jobs works but they are mainly utility class.
+There are other classes that makes the system for scheduling jobs works, but they are mainly utility class.

 ### The Class `AbstractJob`